syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/014_panos_parser/README.md

 };
 ```

-To use this parser, the scl.conf file must be included in your syslog-ng
+To use this parser, the scl.conf file must be included in your {{ site.product.short_name }} configuration:
-OSE configuration:

 ```config
 @include "scl.conf"